Great Australian Writers:

 Nor does my own life worry me,

-But docile as a spaniel waits
+But docile as

 Until this present stress abates.